FrontSide/linux-midi-setup/README.md

 - Run calfjackhost as root
 - Add fluidsynth
 - Import FluidR3_GM.sf2 soundfont
-- Edit and set Channel number 9
+- Edit and set Channel - what channel is received by calf can be set on the midi controller hardware
 - Start Ardour as root
 - Start with JACK
 - Add MIDI instrument (calf fluidsynth)